spinnaker/governance/rfc/halyard-lite.md

 ## Operations

-Migration to Halyard Lite will involve some one-time work to update any scripts or procedures that organizations have developed to deploy Spinnaker.
+Migration to kleat will involve some one-time work to update any scripts or procedures that organizations have developed to deploy Spinnaker.
 In particular, some configuration that existed in the Halyard configuration will now be moved to the Helm or Kustomize layer, and will require users to update their configuration